mpandzo/mpandzo.github.io/src/content/posts/the-tailwind-dilemma-utility-first-vs-semantic-css.md

 ---
-title: The tailwind dilemma - utility first vs semantic CSS
+title: The Tailwind dilemma - utility first vs semantic CSS
-description: The dillemma of whether to use tailwind CSS or not
+description: The dillemma of whether to use Tailwind CSS or not
 pubDate: 2022-10-23
 tags:
   - TailwindCSS